document360/d360/README.md

 npm install -g d360
 ```

+> Note: We recommend using Node.js v14 or later.
+After a global install you can verify the CLI is available by running `d360 --help`.
+If the command is not found, ensure your global npm bin directory is on your PATH.

 ## Commands

 Our npm package includes a list of available commands, which are as follows: